matfish2/craft-entry-meta/README.md

+> Version 3 is now out extending metadata capability from entries to all element types!
+> Plugin name was accordingly changed from Entry Meta to Element Meta

-# Entry Meta
+# Element Meta

-This package adds the ability to save schemaless metadata to entries.
+This package adds the ability to save schemaless metadata to all element types, including custom elements.

 ## Why?

-Sometimes you'll need to attach additional information to your entry without creating a corresponding field in Craft.
+Sometimes you'll need to attach additional information to your element (e.g Entry, Product or Category) without creating a corresponding field in Craft.
-Common examples include saving an identifier of the entry in another system, keeping track of post views, or flagging an entry as seeded for later removal.
+Common examples include saving an identifier of the element in another system, keeping track of post views, or flagging an element as seeded for later removal.

 One option would be to create a read-only field on Craft using a plugin that allows for hidden/read-only field types.
 However, there are multiple cons to this approach: